lextoumbourou/notes/notes/permanent/An Interface Should Respond Within A Tenth Of A Second.md

 According to [studies](https://www.nngroup.com/articles/response-times-3-important-limits) [^2], 0.1 seconds is roughly the interface response time limit for a user to feel like they are in control.

-Up to 1 second is the cut-off for a user's flow to remain uninterrupted, though they will notice the delay.
+Up to 1 second is the cut-off for a user's flow to remain uninterrupted, though they will not feel in control.

 Ten seconds is the hard limit for keeping a user's attention focused.
 After that, they will want to do other things while waiting for the interface to respond.